Mreoch1/content-aggregator/README.md

 ## Live Demo

-You can view a live demo of the app here: https://blendr.herokuapp.com
+You can view a live demo of the app here: https://blendr-4c514d99c8e5.herokuapp.com/

+Note: The alphanumeric string in the URL is a unique identifier assigned by Heroku.